 I drove her to driver’s ed. and let her calm down.
-Afterwards, she told me how stressed she was about all the work that was due tomorrow.
+Afterward, she told me how stressed she was about all the work that was due tomorrow.
 On her own, she apologized for snapping at me.
 When we got to the house she showed me all the work she had done that day.

 Look at all those blessings.

 - She let me know what was going on in her life.